dart-archive/www.dartlang.org/src/site/tools/pub/publishing.markdown

 [pubspec format](pubspec.html) and
 [package layout conventions](package-layout.html), and then upload your package to [pub.dartlang.org](https://pub.dartlang.org).
-Pub will also show you all of the files it intends to "publish".
+Pub will also show you all of the files it intends to publish.
 Here's an example of publishing a package named `transmogrify`:

 {% prettify none %}